leanix-public/scripts/README.md

 To authenticate your requests to LeanIX APIs, you need an access token.
 To learn how to obtain an access token, see [Authentication to LeanIX Services](https://docs-eam.leanix.net/reference/authentication-for-managing-api-tokens) in our developer documentation.

-To create an API token, you need to have admin access to your LeanIX workspace.
+To create an API token, you need to have admin access to your LeanIX workspace to create a Technical User.

 ### Prepare Your Environment

 Prepare your environment by installing the necessary dependencies.
 Follow these steps:

 1. Install Python.
-2. Install needed libraries for the script itself.
+2. Install required libraries for the script itself.
 For this information, please refer to the script specific README.
-3. Prepare your workspace and provide necessary input files.
+3. Prepare your SAP LeanIX workspace and provide necessary input files.

 ## Using Scripts